angular/angular/docs/TOOLS.md

 #### Interpreting the numbers

-In a properly-designed application repeated attempts to detect changes without any user actions should result in no changes to be applied on the UI.
-It is also desirable to have the cost of a user action be proportional to the amount of UI changes required.
-For example, popping up a menu with 5 items should be vastly faster than rendering a table of 500 rows and 10 columns.
-Therefore, change detection with no UI updates should be as fast as possible.
-Ideally the number printed by the profiler should be well below the length of a single animation frame (16ms).
-A good rule of thumb is to keep it under 3ms.
+In a well-designed app, if there are no user actions, repeated change detection should not change the UI.
+The cost of a user action should be proportional to the amount of UI changes required.
+For example, showing a menu with 5 items should be much faster than rendering a table with 500 rows and 10 columns.
+Change detection with no UI updates should be as fast as possible.
+Ideally, the profiler should show a number well below 16 milliseconds, and a good rule of thumb is to keep it under 3 milliseconds.

 #### Investigating slow change detection